nghttp2/nghttp2/doc/nghttpx.1.rst

     name  with  "unix:" (e.g.,  unix:/var/run/nghttpx.sock).
     This  option can  be used  multiple times  to listen  to multiple addresses.

+    This option  can take  0 or  more parameters,  which are described below.

     Optionally, TLS  can be disabled by  specifying "no-tls" parameter.
 TLS is enabled by default.